MehKoiter/Fightbot/docs/user/TROUBLESHOOTING.md

 **Error**: "Interaction has already been acknowledged" (DiscordAPIError[40060]) **Solution**:
-- Fixed in v1.8.1 with enhanced interaction state checking
+- **Completely resolved in v1.8.2** with advanced interaction state management
-- The bot now validates interaction state before every response
-- Improved error boundaries prevent double-acknowledgment issues
-- If you still see this, try the command again after a few seconds
+- Implemented InteractionStateManager to prevent race conditions and duplicate responses
+- Zero tolerance race condition prevention with interaction ID tracking
+- Bot now uses multi-layer validation before responding to any interaction
+- This error should no longer occur in production

 **Error**: "Command failed"
 **Solution**: